AndreaJasper/what-is-the-asset-pipeline/README.md

 The AP provides a means to **concatenate**.
 This is a technology-word which means "to join together into one" or to "pour into the same container."
 It also uses the word **asset** when the word **file** would probably do just as well.

-Computers don't need whitespace in code, but human programmers like it.
-But if you're trying to save space you can remove all the whitespace (Space, Carriage Return) and make the whole file as if it were one _very long_ line; this is called **minification**.
-Some web servers will even let you send your "assets" as if they were in a [zipfile][] across the Internet; this is called **compression**.
+While human programmers like it, computers don't need whitespace in code.
+But if you're trying to save space you can remove all the whitespace (Space, Carriage Return) and make the whole file as if it were one _very long_ line.
+This is called **minification**.

+Finally, some web servers will even let you send your "assets" as if they were in a [zipfile][zipfile] across the Internet; this is called **compression**.

+Now that we have unpacked those three terms, let's translate the documentation's description of the Asset Pipeline.

 So the first sentence is: